wtz222/paper_reading/reinforcement_learning.md

 goal in rl context - for better exploration method - Bayesian backpropagation (use an ensemble of nenural networks) treating expectation under posterior as an ensemble of an uncountably infinite number of neural networks

+### Neural Network Dynamics for Model-Based Deep Reinforcement Learning with Model-Free Fine-Tuning(Part)
+date: Oct 24, 2023
+point: learn to predict the difference between the state now and the next state instead of predicting the next state directly since these two states are often quite similar.